pavan-kumar-geddapu/Advanced-Credit-Card-Fraud-Detection-Using-Machine-Learning/README.md

-# Enhancing Credit Card Security: Machine Learning Approaches for Fraud Detection
+# Advanced Credit Card Fraud Detection Using Machine Learning
+Implemented a data mining system pipeline using pandas, tensorflow and numpy, to enhance financial security by accurately identifying credit card fraud with 99% accuracy, with data preprocessing, and strategic feature engineering

 ## Importing the data
 Download dataset from: